What are the opening times of the Tribunal?

 How do I obtain a transcript of a hearing?

-The Tribunal does not produce written transcripts of its hearings.
-It does make audio copies of hearings available on request.
+The Tribunal does not produce written transcripts of its hearings; however, it does make audio copies of hearings available on request.
 A copy of a hearing is not available when the hearing took place in private or when the Tribunal has ordered that the recording should not be released.
 Parties to a case are always entitled to an audio copy of the hearing.

-Depending on the size of the audio file, we may charge a £10 fee to provide the recording.
-However, our aim is to provide copies of hearings free of charge where possible.
+Our aim is to provide recordings free of charge wherever possible.
 In some cases, we may need to provide the recording in CD format, in which case you will need to download free software called 'The Record Player' from www.fortherecord.com.

 Send us an email